 I have initiated and provided policy expertise to a number of qualitative research projects to inform and strengthen the Teenage Pregnancy Strategy.
 These include young people's knowledge and attitudes to contraception; teenage parents' views of support services; young men's views of condom use; and parents' views of sex and relationships education.

 I have authored, commissioned and edited a range of Government and external publications.
 These have been aimed at different audiences including elected politicians, local government and health commissioners and frontline professionals.
-They include:
+Recent publications include: